hermh4cks/Write-ups/Methodology/README.md

 + ### Defining Objective

 ## 0. Base of Operations
-Setup/use of attack machines, and testing environments
+Settup of attack machines, testing environments, and their use

 + ### [Your Attack Machine](/Methodology/Attack_Machine.md#your-hacking-computer)